astroidmail/astroid/README.md

   provided inspiration for [notmuch] which separates the mail index from the user interface. astroid is using [notmuch] as a backend.

-  Some parts of the user interface and layout have been copied or inspired by the [Geary] mail client.
+  Some parts of the user interface and layout have been copied from or inspired by the [Geary] mail client.

 ## licence